Local Host Cache

 The SQL Server Express LocalDB database software is installed regardless of whether Local Host Cache is enabled.

 /exclude "Local Host Cache Storage (LocalDB)" option.
-However, keep in mind that the Local Host Cache feature will not work without the database, and you cannot use a different database with the High Availability Service.
+However, keep in mind that the Local Host Cache feature will not work without the database, and you cannot use a different database with the secondary broker.

-Installation of this LocalDB database has no effect on whether or not you install SQL Server Express for use as the site database.
+Installation of this LocalDB database has no effect on whether you install SQL Server Express for use as the site database.

 Enable and disable Local Host Cache